On perfect order subsets in finite groups: Abstract

 \section{Abstract}

 If $G$ is a finite group and $x\in G$ then the set of all elements of $G$ having the same order as $x$ is called {\em an order subset of $G$ determined by $x$} (see \cite{Car1}).
 We say that $G$ is a {\em group with perfect order subsets} or briefly, $G$ is a {\em $POS$-group} if the number of elements in each order subset of $G$ is a divisor of $|G|$.
 In this paper we prove that for any $n\geq 4$, the symmetric group $S_n$ is not $POS$-group.
-This gives the positive answer to one of two questions rising from Conjecture 5.2 in \cite{Car2}.
+Together with the result in \cite{Das}, this gives the complete positive answer to Conjecture 5.2 in \cite{Car2}.

 {\bf {\em Key words:}} perfect order subset, finite groups.

 {\bf{\em Mathematics Subject Classification 2010}}: 20D60